 Our study indicates not only an increased risk of sleep disorders among passive smokers but also some significant effects of other independent variables considered in the models.
-We found that the incidence of sleep difficulties were related to age, place of residence, education, level of anxiety and depression in pregnant women, and the presence of nausea or vomiting.
+We found that the sleep difficulties were related to age, place of residence, education, level of anxiety and depression in pregnant women, and the presence of nausea or vomiting.
 It is noteworthy that in all the models presented in the article, the level of anxiety, depression, and trimester of pregnancy (3rd trimester in comparison to 1st and 2nd) significantly affected the risk of occurrence of sleep problems.
 These results are in accordance with those of Paavonen et al. (2016), in which insufficient sleep (too little sleep) was associated with the occurrence of negative life events and depression (Paavonen et al., 2017).
 Similar results were obtained by Dorheim et al. (2012), based on the same method of measuring depression levels [the Edinburgh Postnatal Depression Scale (EPDS)].
 This study has shown that depressive symptoms are strongly correlated with the occurrence of sleep disorders in late pregnancy, particularly with sleep length, efficiency, and difficulty of falling asleep (Dørheim et al., 2012).
 Importantly, pregnancy sleep problems increased the risk of depression during pregnancy, especially in the third trimester (in comparison to depression during the first and second trimesters) (Li et al., 2023).

 In all models conducted in the current study, women in the 3rd trimester had an increased risk of experiencing all measured sleep difficulties in comparison to women in 2nd and 1st trimester.
-A meta-analysis conducted by Sedov et al. (2018) revealed a similar significant association between the trimester of pregnancy and the incidence of sleep disorders.
+A meta-analysis conducted by Sedov et al. (2018) revealed a similar significant association between the trimester of pregnancy and the prevalence of sleep disorders.
 The study showed that sleep quality typically deteriorates during the third trimester compared to the second (Sedov et al., 2018).

 In addition, the composition of the study group is worth discussing.
 Our sample consisted of pregnant women of mean age 30.7, with higher education, living in cities with >100,000 inhabitants, among whom the percentage of drinkers and smokers was small.
-The small number of pregnant women using stimulants such as alcohol and cigarettes may be due to good knowledge of the negative consequences of using these substances during pregnancy and the provision of adequate support by the pregnant woman's relatives.
+The small number of pregnant women using alcohol and cigarettes may be due to good knowledge of the negative consequences of using these substances during pregnancy and the provision of adequate support by the pregnant woman's relatives.
 Previously, it has been reported that mothers using addictive substances were 0.5-3 years younger and had lower education (primary or secondary) than mothers not using such substances (Nechanská et al., 2012).

 It is noteworthy that the study presents 3 different sleep dysfunctions (usually, authors treat sleep problems as a single dichotomous variable, without dividing by type of problem).
 The differences in the results depending on the sleep dysfunction indicate that it is necessary to consider this issue in more detail than has been done so far, allowing new information to be gained about its causality, which will thus help propose more effective solutions.